dmlogic/community-contributions/user-stories/As the developer.md

 ✅ Implement Laravel Sail
 ~~So I can benefit from extra services without polluting my OS~~

+I need to achieve very high test coverage
+So I know the code works

 I should re-brand the interface
 So it reflects a community portal rather than Laravel scaffolding